rolshoven/MovieOcean/README.md

 ## General

 This is the code for MovieOcean, available at https://movieocean.herokuapp.com.
 MovieOcean is a movie recommender system.
 In this system, we use a new approach that takes the personality into account.
 For the recommendations, we are using an adapted user-based collaborative filtering algorithm.
 We build neighborhoods according to the personalities of the users.
 For assessing the personalities, we are using the Five-Factor Model: Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism.
 For short: OCEAN.
-The findings of this system are only of academic interest, and we randomized all data so that there is no way to trace information back to users.
-This system was made by **Luca Rolshoven** and **Corina Masanti**.
+The findings of this system are only of academic interest.
+This system was made by **Luca Rolshoven** and **Corina Masanti** in the course of a seminar at the University of Fribourg (CH).

 ## Structure